Bryan De La Cruz Player Props: Marlins vs. Orioles

 Bryan De La Cruz At The Plate

-- Among qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 84th and he is 83rd in slugging.
+- Among the qualified hitters in baseball, he ranks 36th in batting average, 93rd in on-base percentage, and 90th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.